-The following persons are our executive officers and directors as of June 14, 2005:
+The following persons are our executive officers and directors as of June 23, 2005:

 Name Age Position

+Dec dec d T. Meriente (1)(2)(2) Chairman of the bound

 Rowland T. Moriarty(1)(2)(3) 58 Chairman of the board

 Franklin M. Fisher 70 Vice chairman of the board

 James C. Burrows(3) 61 President, chief executive officer, and director

 J. Phillip Cooper 61 Vice chairman, executive vice president, chief

 financial officer, and treasurer

 Robert J. Larner 63 Executive vice president

 C. Christopher Maxwell 50 Executive vice president

 Basil L. Anderson(1)(4) 60 Director

 William F. Concannon(2)(4) 49 Director

 Ronald T. Maheu(1)(3)(4) 63 Director

 Nancy L. Rose(2) 46 Director

 Steven C. Salop 58 Director

 Carl Shapiro 50 Director

-(1) Member of the nominating and corporate governance committee
+- (1) Member of the nominating and corporate governance committee

-(2) Member of the compensation committee
+- (2) Member of the compensation committee

-- (3) Member of the executive committee - (4) Member of the audit committee
+- (3) Member of the executive committee

+- (4) Member of the audit committee

 Rowland T. Moriarty has served as a director since 1986 and as our chairman of the board of directors, a non-executive position, since May 2002.
 From December 1992 until May 2002, Dr. Moriarty served as our vice chairman of the board of directors.
-Dr. Moriarty also serves in a non-executive capacity as the chairman of the board of NeuCo, Inc., our majority-owned subsidiary.
-Dr. Moriarty serves in this capacity as an outside director and not as our representative; he is also a stockholder of NeuCo.
+Until June 3, 2005, Dr. Moriarty served in a non-executive capacity as the chairman of the board of NeuCo, Inc., our majority-owned subsidiary.
+Dr. Moriarty served in this capacity as an outside director and not as our representative; he is also a stockholder of NeuCo.
 Dr. Moriarty has served as chairman and chief executive officer of Cubex Corporation, an international marketing consulting firm, since 1992.
 Dr. Moriarty was a professor at Harvard Business School from 1981 to 1992.
 He received his D.B.A. from Harvard University in 1980.
 He is a director of Staples, Inc., Trammell Crow Company, and Wright Express Corp.